Moments, Sums of Squares, and Tropicalization: Introduction

 We now move on to pseudo-moment cones, which are the dual cones to truncated preorderings or quadratic modules.
 We describe in detail how we truncate (in a total degree version) at the beginning of \Cref{sec:tsos}.
 For pseudo-moment cones, we focus on the case that the semialgebraic set $S$ has an inequality description in terms of pure binomial inequalities.

-\begin{theorem*}[{\Cref{thm:genpseudomom}}] Let $S\subset \R_{\geq 0}^n$ be a semi-algebraic set defined by pure binomial inequalities $g_i = x^{a_i} - x^{b_i} \geq 0$ such that $S \subset \overline{S\cap \R_{>0}^n}$.
-Assume that the exponent vectors $a_i - b_i$ of the binomials defining $S$ generate the semigroup $N = \trop(S)^\vee \cap \Z^n$.
-For all sufficiently large $d$ the tropicalization of $\qm_d(g_i)^\vee$ is the rational polyhedral cone $F(S)_d$ given by the following inequalities: \begin{enumerate} \item (Midpoint convexity:) $h(a_1) + h(a_2) \geq 2 h(b)$ for all $a_1,a_2,b$ such that $|a_i| \leq d$, $|b|\leq d$ and $a_1 + a_2 = 2b$; \item (Nonincreasing:) $h(a) \geq h(b)$ whenever $a-b\in \trop(S)^\vee$. \end{enumerate} The inequalities in $A$-pseudo-moments provable by sums of squares of degree at most $d$ are dual to the coordinate projection of $F(S)_d$ onto the coordinates indexed by $A$. \end{theorem*} In the case of pseudo-moments, we need the additional assumption on the inequality description of $S$ that the exponent vectors of the inequalities generate the semigroup of lattice points in the convex cone $\trop(S)^\vee$ to give the same inequalities of type (2) as in the case of moment cones.
+\begin{theorem*}[{\Cref{thm:genpseudomom}}] Let $g_1, \hdots, g_r$ be pure binomials and consider the semi-algebraic set $S\subset\R^n$ defined by $x_i \geq 0$ and $g_j\geq 0$.
+Assume $S$ is full dimensional, $S \subset \overline{S\cap \R_{>0}^n}$, and that the vectors $w_i = a_i - b_i$, where $g_i = x^{a_i}-x^{b_i}$, generate the semigroup $N = \trop(S)^\vee \cap \Z^n$.
+Then, for any integer $d\geq 0$ the tropicalization of $\qm_d(g_1,\dots,g_r)^\vee$ is the rational polyhedral cone given by the following inequalities: \begin{enumerate} \item (Midpoint convexity:) $h(u_1) + h(u_2) \geq 2 h(v)$ for all $u_1,u_2,v$ such that $|u_i| \leq d$, $|v|\leq d$ and $u_1 + u_2 = 2v$; \item (Nonincreasing:) $h(u) \geq h(v)$ whenever $|u|\leq d$, $|v|\leq d$, and $u-v\in \trop(S)^\vee$. \end{enumerate} The inequalities in $A$-pseudo-moments provable by sums of squares of degree at most $d$ are dual to the coordinate projection of $F(S)_d$ onto the coordinates indexed by $A$. \end{theorem*} In the case of pseudo-moments, we need the additional assumption on the inequality description of $S$ that the exponent vectors of the inequalities generate the semigroup of lattice points in the convex cone $\trop(S)^\vee$ to give the same inequalities of type (2) as in the case of moment cones.
 This is an assumption that, from a purely theoretical point of view, can be made without loss of generality by adding valid and redundant inequalities, if necessary.
 Without this assumption, we only get some inequalities of type (2), namely those corresponding to the lattice points in $\trop(S)^\vee$ that also lie in the semigroup generated by the exponent vectors.

 \Cref{sec:convexity} contains a comparison of the polyhedral convex cones given by convexity (the tropicalization of the moment cone) and given by mid-point convexity (the tropicalization of the pseudo-moment cone).